TheArturthur/CoppermindScraper/Cosmere/Larkin.md

 [[Kaza\|Kaza]] briefly encounters a creature that fits the description of a larkin in its native Aimia.
 ## Trivia
 [[Brandon Sanderson\|Brandon Sanderson]] and [[Isaac Stewart\|Isaac Stewart]] sometimes refer to them as "dragon bugs".
-The Sleepless have crossbred their hordlings with larkin in able to gain the ability to drain Investiture.
+The Sleepless have crossbred their hordelings with larkin in order to gain the ability to drain Investiture.
+The Sleepless know of three larkin that have survived.

 https://coppermind.net/wiki/Larkin